Here sleeps a girl with a head full of magical dreams, a heart full of wonder, and hands that will shape the world. -Author Unknown

 I’ll begin the tale with the fact that I didn’t really want a second child.
 Every step of the process with our firstborn was difficult from pregnancy to post-pregnancy.
-Blessed as we were with him, I sort of thought we should leave well enough alone.
-One child is good.
+Blessed as we were with one child, I sort of thought we should leave well enough alone.
+One baby is good.
 But as it typically goes, my plan was not His plan.
-When we found out that I was pregnant with our little girl, we could hardly wait to share the good news.
+When we found out that I was pregnant with our little girl, we could hardly wait to share the good news!

 Soon it was time.
 Nurses scurried around us.
 Steve and I were ready.
 I fixed my gaze on the giraffe painting across the room.
-Only one thing was missing–my doctor.
+Only one thing was missing–my doctor!
 As wonderful as she was, we were on her time schedule now and I was told not to push until she arrived!
-Yikes.
+Yikes!
 So we waited.
-Finally during the noon hour (and probably the doctor’s lunch break) our baby girl arrived.
-It was the easiest delivery ever…what a blessing.
-As our little girl puts it, she “couldn’t wait to get out of there.”
+Finally, during the noon hour (and probably the doctor’s lunch break) our baby girl arrived.
+It was the easiest delivery ever…what a blessing!
+As our little girl tells the story, she “couldn’t wait to get out of there.”

-We had no visitors the first day of our little baby girl’s life.
+We had no visitors on the first day of our little baby girl’s life.
 The weather didn’t permit travel that day.
 The hospital was quiet.
-We talked on the phone with my folks who were caring for our son, and many other well wishers who called that day.
+We talked on the phone with my folks who were caring for our son, and many other well-wishers who called that day.
 Steve had some business to tend to and I was on my own for a while.
 Nurses would bring our little girl in and I would look at her in amazement.
 She was beautiful.
 Big cheeks, a tiny amount of downy hair, and such a small bundle of a body.
-Thinking about that day brings tears to my eyes to this very minute.
+Thinking about that day still brings tears to my eyes.

 Throughout this week I have relived that day a thousand times as well as countless other “baby girl” memories.
 I remember that her nursery was pink and purple with butterflies and bunnies.
 I recall that she had her days and nights mixed up.
 I remember the colic and the switch to soymilk.
 I can’t forget when she fell down the steps or how quickly she learned to walk, practically skipping crawling all together.
 I remember how she didn’t even own a doll until she turned one.
 I remember her first Oreo, her first lollipop and when she learned to talk… “oh, wow, oh, wow.”
 My mind goes back to the holidays we’ve celebrated and, of course, her birthdays: the Elmo one, the Barbie princess one, the Mermaid one, the cookie baker one, the High School Musical one, the let’s eat at McDonald’s one, the Pop-Princess one and now–this one.